kaleidos/grails-postgresql-extensions/README.md

 Release Notes
 -------------

+* 0.1.1 - 22/Jul/2013 - Some refactors of the code.
+No functionality added.
 * 0.1 - 16/Jul/2013 - Initial version of the plugin with support for integer, long and string array types and criterias pgArrayContains, pgArrayIsContainedBy, pgArrayOverlaps, pgArrayIsEmpty and pgArrayIsNotEmpty.